 Saving Costs with The Death Penalty

-I encourage everyone to fact check them, something that none in the media has ever done, instead, just passing along the standard anti death penalty line, as is so common with other topics in this debate.
+I encourage everyone to fact check them, something that none in the media has ever done.
+Instead, they just pass along the standard anti-death penalty line, as is so common with other topics in this debate (1), as well.

 Could all jurisdictions save money by using the death penalty, as opposed to life without parole?